beave/sagan/doc/source/configuration.rst

 Example ``dynamic-load`` subsection::

-     # The 'dynamic_load' processor uses rule with the "dynamic_load" rule option
+     # The 'dynamic_load' processor uses rules with the "dynamic_load" rule option
      # enabled.
-These rules tells Sagan to load additional rules when new log
+These rules tell Sagan to load additional rules when new log
      # traffic is detected.
 For example,  if Sagan does not have 'proftpd.rules'
      # enabled but detects 'proftp' log traffic,  a dynamic rule can automatically
      # load the 'proftpd.rules' for you.
 Dynamic detection rules are named